 - Car Parking: Yes (Free)

-There are caverns to swim through and divers can have a field day swimming in underground passageways.
-The waters are safe, but deep, and keep watch for large rocks so that you don’t kick them while swimming.
+The waters are completely safe, but deep, and keep watch for large rocks so that you don’t kick them while swimming.

 Cenote Caracol is one of Tulum’s hidden gems – quite literally.
 I don’t believe I would have found or heard of this beautiful cenote if it weren’t for my search mentioned above.
 It’s certainly not one of the more well-known cenotes in Tulum!

 But that’s really a shame if you ask me, because this cenote is truly for the adventurous travelers of Tulum.
-I was on a solo trip in Mexico when I stumbled across Cenote Caracol, and I ended up having the entire cenote all to myself.
+I was on a solo trip in Mexico when I stumbled across Cenote Caracol, and could not have been more pleased with my visit.
 Not one. other. soul. was here.

 Pin Me for Later!